On this page

 - loss of your sense of smell.

-Other symptoms of COVID-19 can also include feeling tired, runny nose, sore muscles and joints, diarrhea, nausea/vomiting or loss of appetite.
+Other symptoms of COVID-19 can also include feeling tired, actue blocked nose (congestion), sore muscles and joints, diarrhoea, nausea, vomiting or loss of appetite.

 It normally takes five to six days for symptoms of COVID-19 to appear after a person has been exposed to the virus.
 Symptoms can start as early as two days, or as late as 14 days after exposure.